ErikBjare/gptme/README.md

 - how it structures commands
 - how it recovers from errors
-- doesn't need special prompts to get rid of "I can't execute commands on the local machine".
+- reducing the length of the system prompt
 - and more...

 ### 📦 Running in a sandbox